negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

                 "use_bias": h_use_bias
             }, compile_fn, ["In"], ["Out"]).get_io()

 A few points to pay attention to:

--   Input, output and hyperparameter names are specified when instantiating the KerasModule.
+-   Input, output and hyperparameter names are specified when creating an instance of :code:`KerasModule`.

--   di and dh are dictionaries with inputs names mapping to input values and hyperparameter names mapping to hyperparameter values.
+-   :code:`di` and :code:`dh` are dictionaries with inputs names mapping to input values and hyperparameter names mapping to hyperparameter values, respectively.

--   In the line :code:`Conv2D(**dh)`, simply used the dictionary unpacking functionality to call the Keras function that instantiates a Keras layer (as in the Keras API).
-We could have done the unpacking manually and perform additional computation.
+-   :code:`Conv2D(**dh)` uses dictionary unpacking
+    to call the Keras function that instantiates a Keras layer (as in the Keras API).
+We could have done the unpacking manually and performed additional computation.

--   Upon the instantiation of the Keras modules, we call get_io to get a pair (inputs, outputs), where both inputs and outputs are dictionaries, where inputs maps input names to input objects (i.e., an object from the class deep_architect.core.Input), and outputs maps output names to output objects (i.e., an object from the class deep_architect.core.Output).
+-   Upon the instantiation of the Keras module, we call :code:`get_io` to get a pair :code:`(inputs, outputs)`, where both :code:`inputs` and :code:`outputs` are dictionaries, where
+    :code:`inputs` maps input names to input objects (i.e., an object from the class :code:`deep_architect.core.Input`), and :code:`outputs` maps output names to output objects (i.e., an object from the class :code:`deep_architect.core.Output`).
-    This is done because the search space constructs work directly on these dictionaries rather than on modules.
-    Dealing directly with inputs and outputs makes the framework more easy to use because we can transparently work over subgraph structures without ever concerning ourselves about whether they are composed of multiple modules or not.
+    Working directly with dictionaries of inputs and outputs is more convenient than working with modules,
+    because we can transparently work with subgraph structures without concerning ourselves about whether they are composed of multiple modules or not.

-A minimal example to go from this wrapper code to an instantiated Keras model would be.
+A minimal example to go from this wrapper code to an instantiated Keras model is:

 .. code:: python